 The Polar Duplicate command copies and rotates the selected geometry.
-When duplicating an object in a circular array, specify the number of duplications, the center of the array and whether the objects are copied in a rotated orientation or an upright orientation.
+When duplicating an object in a circular array, specify the number of duplications, the center of the array and whether the objects are copied in a rotated orientation or an upright

+Rotated Objects

+Upright Objects

+For more information about using the Copy command in the Edit menu, see the section Editing Commands later in this chapter.

+orientation.
 In addition to the Transform & Duplicate palette, this tools is also accessed from the Edit menu.

-Select this tool and the dialog be OX Rolar Duplicate appears.
-The Polar Duplicate dialog box contains the following settings: Number Number This is the total number of objects to be duplicated Be sure to include the selected object itself in this total count.
-Center X/Center Y The Center X and Y values determine the center o the circular array.
-The Center X and Center Y can be set by entering values, or by clicking the mouse in the drawing are Total Angle The Total Angle is the number of degrees between the center of the selected object and the center of the last copy.
-Step Angle The Step Angle is the number of degrees between the center of the selected object and the center of the first copy.
-Rotated Objects Copies are rotated relative to the angle between th copies.
-Each single arbitrary point of all copies hav the same distance to the center of the circular array That means that any point of the object can be the reference point.
-Upright Objects Copies are upright with respect to the selected object.
+Select this tool and the dialog box appears.

+The Polar Duplicate dialog box contains the following settings:

+Number This is the total number of objects to be

+duplicated.
+Be sure to include the selected object

+itself in this total count.

+Center X/Center Y The Center X and Y values determine the center of the circular array.

+The Center X and Center Y can be set by entering values, or by clicking the mouse in the drawing area.

+Total Angle The Total Angle is the number of degrees

+between the center of the selected object and the

+center of the last copy.

+Step Angle The Step Angle is the number of degrees between

+the center of the selected object and the center of

+the first copy.

+Rotated Objects Copies are rotated relative to the angle between the copies.
+Each single arbitrary point of all copies have the same distance to the center of the circular array.
+That means that any point of the object can be the reference point.

+Upright ObjectsCopies are upright with respect to the selected object.
 This option requires a reference point.

-Ref X/Ref Y This is the reference point for the Upright Objects optic Ref X and Ref Y determine an imaginary point duplicate around the center, as specified.
-The selected objects ar reproduced in the same position relative to each imaginary point that is duplicated.
+Ref X/Ref Y This is the reference point for the Upright Objects option.

+Ref X and Ref Y determine an imaginary point duplicated around the center, as specified.
+The selected objects are reproduced in the same position relative to each imaginary point that is duplicated.
 With the Rotated Objects option the reference point has a constant distance to the center of the circular array.
 Specify the Ref X and Ref Y by entering a value or by clicking the mouse in the drawing area.